potter1024/Unbeatable-TicTacToe-Algorithm/README.md

 # Tic-tac-toe

+This is a code for building unbeatable Tic-tac-toe program in C++.
+It can be proved that the algorithm cannot lose.

 Used Minimax algorithm of Game Theory

 An implementation of minimax algorithm to construct an unbeatable AI in Tic-Tac-Toe.